Mark Consuelos Rushes to Defend Son After His Headgear Gets Ripped Off in Wrestling Match

 In a video posted by TMZ on Saturday, his opponent appears to rip the 16-year-old's headgear off during their fight, after which the Riverdale star is seen walking slowly onto the mat and toward his son and the referee before another man abruptly leads him back to the stands.

 E!
 News has learned that Mark was coming from a protective parental place; he came down in response after seeing his son's headgear got ripped off by his opponent and the referee not calling it.
+In addition, the actor and Kelly, who also watched the event with him, were shocked that the referee wasn't calling Joaquin getting clubbed in the head several times.

-According to TMZ, Joaquin ultimately lost the match, which his mother also attended.
+According to TMZ, Joaquin ultimately lost the match.

 The teen is Mark and Kelly's youngest of their three children.